oribaldi/graphite-intro/README.md

 ### Statsd
 [Statsd](https://github.com/etsy/statsd) is a statistics aggregator that can be used to collect and organize data.
 It can aggregate the values it receives and pass them to Graphite as summarized data points, in the time frame it expects.

 Statsd must be installed on the machine running the application.
 You have to configure it so that it is connected with Graphite.
-Follow the instructions of this [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04) or the official [documnetation](https://github.com/etsy/statsd/blob/master/docs/graphite.md).
+Follow the instructions of this [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04) or the official [documentation](https://github.com/etsy/statsd/blob/master/docs/graphite.md).

-** Pros and Cons **
+** Pros and Cons of Statsd**

 You may ask.. why use Statsd when I can simply send my app's metrics directly to Carbon?
 Here are some reasons to consider: